HOW TO WASH A PUFFER JACKET / DOWN COAT

-Fortunately, it’s finally gotten warm enough in Minnesota that we can put away the ski wear, so what a perfect time to wash your down coat!
+Fortunately, it’s finally gotten warm enough in Minnesota that we can put away the ski wear, so what a perfect time to wash your puffer jacket!
 We had a long winter… but it was fabulous, and it’s fabulous when you have great skiwear to be outside in it.
 But in order to put this away, we’re going to wash it first.
 This is a down coat and it’s in a polyester coating.

 When you have a polyester finish on a garment, what you’re going to notice is you are going to have to give a quick scrub to the front where you tend to put your hands on it and to the collar and the cuffs.

 What I am going to use for that is vinegar and water.
 You know how much I love vinegar and water, I use it for everything.
-What it’s going to do here is it’s going to break up the oil on the surface of the coat and then I am just going to give it a little scrub.
+What it’s going to do here is it’s going to break up the oil on the surface of the puffer jacket and then I am just going to give it a little scrub.

 So I’m going to spray on just a little bit of vinegar and water, and then I’m going to take this horsehair brush, and I am just going to scrub it in.